nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 | :zap:        Some more changes here!   |
 |----------------------------------------|

 4. You will notice multiple bucket environment variables throughout the file.
-Edit all of them to point to your bucket.
-Each lambda has an INPUT_BUCKET and an OUTPUT_BUCKET and there are a list of buckets at the top as well.
-The application supports using different buckets for the various steps, but for simplicity you can use the same one for everything, so for example, you will need to change lines 13-18 to something like where `example.video.bucket` would be your bucket name:
+First locate the list at the top and set them all to point to your bucket.

 ```
 SOURCE_VIDEO_BUCKET: example.video.bucket